How to Choose Rug Colors to Match Your Space

 Looking for something more monochromatic?
 Choose a rug color that doesn’t call attention to itself.
-In a whitewashed space, muting your rug can help a room to seem super tall and open.
-This makes sense for a farmhouse entryway or a spa-like bathroom when you want to create a clean, simple feeling.
+In a whitewashed space, muting your rug color can help a room to seem super tall and open.
+This makes sense for a farmhouse entryway or spa-like bathroom where you want to create a clean, simple feeling.
 Natural fiber rugs work great for this aesthetic.

 Matching the shade of your rug to your floor also helps to raise the focal point in a space.
-If you have a beautiful view, piece of art, or statement furniture that you want to highlight, keep the emphasis upward by disguising your rug.
-Your rug’s texture can help to maintain a bit of interest below.
+If you have a beautiful view, piece of art or statement furniture that you want to highlight, keep the emphasis upward by disguising your rug.
+Look for raised textures in a neutral-colored rug so that your floor covering helps maintain a bit of interest below.

-Still can’t choose a rug color?
-Consider laying different rugs in the same space.
+Start shopping the perfect colorful rug on Overstock.com to get free shipping* on your order.
+Still undecided about rug colors?
+Why pick one when you can layer different rugs in the same space.
 Check out 5 Tips for Layering Rugs for a unique, stylish way to tell your color story.